 Washington Master Business License Application

-We file business license applications (also known as Master business license application) almost every day for our clients.
-It’s an important step in starting a business in Washington State.
+Filing a Washington business license application (also known as Master business license application) is an important step in starting a business in Washington State.
 If you fill out the form wrong, it could be rejected.
 It also could notify all the wrong state agencies.
 You could be sending in zero returns, fielding audit phone calls from state agencies you’ve never heard of, and if you didn’t get accomplished what you really needed to do with the application, you’ll have to do it all over again, and wait another month to hear back.

-We file WA state business license applications almost every day for our clients, but if you’re applying yourself for the first time, it can appear a bit daunting.
-If you choose to apply on our own, use this page as your guide to file confidently.
+If you’re applying yourself for the first time, it can appear a bit daunting.
+That’s why we created this page for you to use this page as your guide to file confidently.

 How to Get a Washington Master Business License